 Brazil’s Amazon rainforest has seen a record number of fires this year.
 This burning caused a thick layer of smoke to descend across Sao Paulo more than 1,700 miles away.

-Although the smoke may have cleared and media attention has passed, forest fires and deforestation will continue out of sight and mind if we fail to take global action now.
+Now, although the smoke may have cleared and media attention has passed, forest fires and deforestation will continue out of sight and mind if we fail to take global action now.

 INPE, the Brazilian Space Agency, detected more than 72,000 forest fires between January and August in 2019, the highest number since records began in 2013.